 The College will use any reliable source available to obtain information to confirm that an emergency or dangerous situation exists.
 A campus employee receiving such information shall notify the College President or their designee.
 The President or Emergency Response Team (ERT) will use the information available, considering the safety of the community, create a notification and begin the emergency notification process.
 The information available concerning the threat or emergency will determine if the notification will be limited to a segment of the campus or the whole campus community.
-The situation will be made as necessary.
+The situation will be continuously assessed as the duration of the incident and additional notifications will be made as necessary.